AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/index.md

 <InlineAlert variant="info" slots="text" />

-A cloud "Location" is the Adobe term for an Adobe API connection to any third-party cloud storage service, as configured within the Adobe Cloud Accounts API.
+A cloud "Location" is an Adobe Analytics API connection to any third-party cloud storage service, as configured within the Adobe Cloud Accounts API.
 It does not refer to a specific physical location on a server.

 You can use Cloud APIs for the following: